 Airport Lookout Mesa

 If you want to get some great views of Sedona without hiking, check out Airport Mesa Lookout.
 The Sedona airport sits on top of a large hill in West Sedona, and you can drive up to the parking area at the top, pay your $3 fee and walk across the road to get some great views of West Sedona and Coffee Pot Mountain.
-If you can find a parking spot at the pull out about half way up the mesa there is also a small trail that will take you up a small hill and which has amazing views both directions of Sedona’s famous mountains like Bell Rock.
+If you can find a parking spot at the pullout about halfway up the mesa there is also a small trail that will take you up a small hill and which has amazing views both directions of Sedona’s famous mountains like Bell Rock.
 Whichever one you go to, you will have some great views.

 Red Rock Crossing

 Red Rock Crossing is a small park south of West Sedona which is a great area for landscape photographers.
-It is also a beautiful place for the whole family to explore though as there are many short trails which leads to excellent views of Cathedral Rock.
+It is also a beautiful place for the whole family to explore though as there are many short trails that leads to excellent views of Cathedral Rock.
 If you get lucky, you may even be able to take one of the famous sunset shots of the rocks reflecting in the water below you.

 Palataki Heritage Site